wsaada19/versus/src/examples/custom-npc-dialog/README.md

         if (Player := player[Agent?]):
             # We need to determine which message to show to the player.
             if:
-                # This will get the message at the current `MessageIndex` (the nth message in the lsit).
+                # This will get the message at the current `MessageIndex` (the nth message in the list).
                 Message := NPCDialogMessages[MessageIndex]

                 # After get the message, we will increase the `MessageIndex` by 1.
 We do this so that the next time